loomio/loomio-coop-handbook/planning.md

 ![](q32016targets.png)

-## Quarterly planning format
+## Away Days

 ### Pre-Away Day

-* working groups each convene and discuss what they accomplished in the quarter about to end, and what they've learned to inform what we could work on next
+* working groups convene and discuss what they accomplished that quarter, and what they've learned
-* evidence and metrics are produced, reports are pulled together
+* evidence, data, and metrics are gathered
-* the coordinators write a quarterly report giving an assessment of how we did achieving our previous quarterly goals
+* the coordinators write a quarterly report giving an assessment of how we did achieving our previous quarterly goals and where we're at with the overall plan
-* everyone individually reflects on what happened over the quarter and what they think about upcoming priorities
+* everyone individually reflects on what happened over the quarter and what they think about upcoming priorities (sometimes informally, sometimes we send out a survey)

 ### Away Day (Offsite)

-While we leave room for flexibility in the agenda and facilitation, this is a format we've generall found works for us.
+While we leave room for flexibility in the agenda and facilitation, this is a format we've generally found works for us.

 * Arrive and have an extended check-in circle, with space for both personal and professional reflections from each person
 * Context from the Coordinators, reviewing what happened in the last quarter and reminding us of the quarterly planning process and goals
-* Dialogue circle on a relavent theme, to enable some deeper collective thinking
+* Dialogue circle on a relevant theme, to enable some deeper collective thinking
-* Gathering questions and discussion topics, clarifying what we all need to feel resourced to set the upcoming quarterly priorities
+* Gather questions and discussion topics; clarify what we all need to feel resourced to set the upcoming quarterly priorities
-* Co-created afternoon sessions, which can take a range of formats: open space, pair walks, whole group discussion, breakout amll groups on specific topics
+* Co-create afternoon sessions, which can take a range of formats: open space, pair walks, whole group discussion, breakout small groups on specific topics
 * Summarise, clarify next steps, and check out

 ### Post-Away Day

 * Followup workshops to go deeper on topics that arose out of the away day, which are usually more detailed and elucidate a strategy or work plan for a specific area
 * Coordinators synthesise the outcomes of the away day and reflect them back to the team
-* We discuss and work toward agreeing the quarterly goals on officially on Loomio
+* Discuss and work toward agreeing the quarterly goals on officially on Loomio
 * The team gets to work delivering our targets for the quarter